tonihintikka/opetuslupa_apu/README.md

 - [BMad's Cursor Custom Agents and Rules Generator](https://github.com/bmadcode/cursor-custom-agents-rules-generator) for development methodology
 - Various AI models (Claude 3.7 Sonnet, Gemini 2.5 Pro) that contributed to development
 - Finnish driving education resources for domain knowledge

+## Known Issues

+### Mobile Layout

+- **Settings Page Header Spacing**: There's an inconsistency in how the settings page header is displayed on iOS devices.
+While other pages (Students, Lessons, Tips) display correctly, the Settings page may require additional padding/margin adjustments for the first element to be properly visible.
+This is related to how iOS Safari handles safe areas and status bar spacing in PWA mode.

+- **iOS PWA Display**: On iOS when running as a PWA, some devices may experience layout variations due to differences in status bar height, notch dimensions, and safe area insets.